- What Documents Do I Need To Collect For Filing My Tax Return?

 Guide Suggestion: What Issues Should I Consider Before I Update My Estate Plan?

-Email Subject Line: It’s time to review your estate plan
+Email Subject Line: [Client], Iet’s review your estate plan

 We’ve made a lot of progress on your financial plan this year.
-Something we may need to review is your estate plan.
+Another important element of a successful financial plan is your estate plan.

-Please contact us today to schedule a time to discuss this further, or [schedule a time with us on our calendar here (insert your calendar link)].
+Please contact us today to schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,